-Lauren and Gail often joke around in class and make sexually charged comments or innuendoes.
-The instructor has overheard the comments many times and does not know if anyone is uncomfortable with the student, have been having issues in their relationship.
-As a result, Yvette has lost focus at school and is struggling in classes.
-The instructor did
+- Lauren and Gail often joke around in class and make sexually charged comments or innuendoes.
+The instructor has overheard the comments many times and does not know if anyone is uncomfortable with the comments. - Should she report the behavior to the Title IX Coordinator?